OpeningDesign/test-lfs/README.md

 2. I'll try to make a change to the file.
 Under normal git, the new revision should also weight around 1.8Mb, so the .git folder should double its size and now weight 3.6Mb.
+3. Unfortunately after committing the change, thw content of the git folder still weights 3.7Mb.
+Although .rvt files are well managed by git lfs, as shown by `git lfs ls-files` and alsoinside the .git folder, the two revisions are indeed inside a lfs folder.
+4. Trying to push and let others make changes to see what happens...

 ### Resources